kushtrimh/tomorr/README.md

 and will be updated with different technologies in the future.
 I will not be deploying this project for other people to use.

+You need to generate a _client id_ and _client secret_ from Spotify in order to use the service.
+For more information about that, please check https://developer.spotify.com/dashboard/applications.

 ## API

 ### Searching for artists